friedrith/clean-code/README.md

 # Clean code

-The clean code method is a opinionated way to clean your code following the book _Clean Code_ by Robert C. Martin ([Apple Book](https://books.apple.com/ca/audiobook/clean-code-a-handbook-of-agile-software/id1556265951), [Amazon](https://www.amazon.ca/Clean-Code-Robert-Martin-Craftsmanship/dp/B08LF126HT/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=)).
+The clean code method is a opinionated way to clean your code promoted by Robert C. Martin in the book _Clean Code_ ([Apple Book](https://books.apple.com/ca/audiobook/clean-code-a-handbook-of-agile-software/id1556265951), [Amazon](https://www.amazon.ca/Clean-Code-Robert-Martin-Craftsmanship/dp/B08LF126HT/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=)).

 This repo is just a list of examples illustrated with code and is not intended to be exhaustive.